Cracking the Check Engine Light Code: Understanding Its Meaning

 The oxygen sensor measures the emissions from the fuel mixture, which is then transmitted to the engine control unit.
 If the mixture is improper, the control unit changes the quantity of fuel.

 A faulty oxygen sensor means that the control unit cannot properly change the fuel mixture, which can cause many issues such as engine misfires, rough idling, or bad fuel economy.
 As such, a malfunctioning sensor can be one of the more common reasons for the check engine lights to pop up.

 2. Ignition coil failure

 Ignition coils send the voltage to spark plugs.
-Similarly to the oxygen sensor issues, a malfunctioning ignition coil may send an improper voltage to spark plugs, which may cause an engine misfire, rough idling, and other changes into how your car runs.
+Similarly to the oxygen sensor issues, a malfunctioning ignition coil may send an improper voltage to spark plugs, which may cause an engine misfire, car shakes when idling, and other changes into how your vehicle runs.

 Since ignition coils directly affect the engine, the associated dashboard light will illuminate if one of them is failing.
 Replacing them should fix the issue and resolve most engine issues.

 3. Spark plug issues

 A spark plug takes the voltage from ignition coils and produces the spark that ignites fuel.
 If they are worn out, an adequate spark may not be produced, which may fail to ignite the mixture.